fermoya/SwiftUIPager/README.md

 * Make sure in your target's build phases that the option _Embed & Sign_ is selected:
 <img src="resources/installation/manual-installation-step-2.png" alt="Manual Installation Step 2" width="755"/>

+## Known Issues
+* Depending on the _Xcode_ version, you might run into a crash affecting _SwiftUI 1.0_ and _iOS 13_.
+This crash doesn't occur on _Xcode 12 beta_.
+For more information, see _Precondition failure: invalid value type for attribute [#60](https://github.com/fermoya/SwiftUIPager/issues/60)_ for more information about workarounds.
+* `NavigationLink` and `Button` might work oddly with `Pager` if `pagingPriority(.simultaneous)` is used in _SwiftUI 1.0_ and _iOS 13_.
+This issue isn't reproducible in _iOS 14 beta_.
+For more information, see this [link](https://stackoverflow.com/questions/58440469/swiftui-navigationlink-and-scrollview-drag-gesture-colliding).

 ## Support Open Source